Raademar/photoify/README.md

 * Comment on posts
 * Display posts on index depending on the people user follows
 * Swiping images for navigation
-* Toggle info of images(posts) when tapping on them

 * Toggle navbar when tapping on image(post) or on icon on right side
 * Database setup completed
 * General styling of app